Dyson V11 Torque Drive vs. Outsize

-These two cordless vacuums are some of the most powerful deep cleaning machines capable of cleaning embedded dirt like an upright.
+These two cordless vacuums are among the most powerful deep-cleaning machines, capable of removing embedded dirt like an upright.

 But which option is better?
 Is the Torque Drive enough, or must you spend more on the supersized Outsize?